Warrior War of Words

 I care more about CLARITY than SPEED!!
 If you cannot understand your opponent due to speed, let them know during CX, because there is no reason that should stop you from doing your best.
 Spreading is a pet peeve of mine.
 If I cannot understand you due to speed, I will let you know as well.

 Please make eye contact during the round with your opponent when you are speaking to them.
 It's super awkward when debaters only make eye contact with me.
 Yes, I am literally judging you, but I am not debating you.
+(This was pre-COVID, resume this whenever in-person debates exist)

 If you make arguments that are racist, sexist, homophobic, or in any way meant to put another group of people down, I will be giving you the lowest speaks and reporting you to your coach and the tournament director.